lnshewmo/MechaCar_Statistical_Analysis/README.md

 - AWD (all-wheel drivetrain)
 - mpg (miles per gallon)

-The goal is to design a linear model to predict mpg.
 Using the `lm()` method in R, the following linear model was generated:

 ![lm image](https://github.com/lnshewmo/MechaCar_Statistical_Analysis/blob/main/images/MechaCar_LM.png)

-These variables provided a non-random amount of variance to the mpg values in the dataset at a significance level of 0.05:
+Looking at the individual p-values, these variables provided a non-random amount of variance to the mpg values in the dataset at a significance level of 0.05:
+  - vehicle length
-  - vehicle length and ground clearance
+  - ground clearance

 The r squared value of the regression model is 0.71.

-These statistics support rejection of the null hypothesis, which states that the slope of the regression model is zero.
+Meaning this model will be able to predict the mpg of a MechaCar vehicle 71% of the time.
+The overall p-value of the regression is also significant.
+Taken together, these statistics support rejection of the null hypothesis, which states that the slope of the regression model is zero.

 Questions: